What is the discovery process?

 - What are the top pieces of content created by your competitors?

-Step 3: Dive Into the Data
+Step 3: Deep Diving into Data

 Understanding the current state of the client’s marketing programs is a necessary step in defining the weaknesses and strengths of the client’s marketing, brand opportunities, and what’s next.